rspring/Esphome-Growatt/README.md

 ![RS485 board](https://github.com/rspring/Esphome-Growatt/assets/6276750/f4176c70-6b30-460e-a3fc-8b44422396bf)

 ## Connecting to Growatt Inverter
-You will need a MAX485 TTL to RS485 Converter Module and a Wemos D1 mini (or similar such as ESP32 or ESP2866) and a few female jumper wires.
-And you'll need to find out which two pins on the Growatt Inverter provide the RS485 modbus communication.

-Starting at the Growatt Inverter side you need to find access to RS485 communication port.
-In the quick guide of my Growatt MIN 6.000TL3-XH inverter I see that the communication cable installation part indicates that pins 3 (green in my setup) and 4 (green/white in my setup) are used for RS485 communication: Pin 3 = RS485A1 and pin 4 = RS485B1.
+You will need a **MAX485 TTL to RS485 Converter Module** and a **Wemos D1 mini** (or similar such as ESP32 or ESP2866) and a few female jumper wires.
+And you'll need to find out which two pins on the Growatt Inverter communication connector provide the RS485 modbus communication signals.
+In the quick guide of my Growatt MIN 6.000TL3-XH inverter I see that the _communication cable installation part_ indicates that pin 3 (green in my setup) and pin 4 (green/white in my setup) are used for RS485 communication: Pin 3 = RS485A1 and pin 4 = RS485B1.

 ![growatt manual](https://github.com/rspring/Esphome-Growatt/assets/6276750/915d86ba-ba97-40b2-9420-62bad633d7e0)